wusaning/MNIST/README.md

 _______________________________________________________________________________
 Overview

-Feature Engineering
+Feature Engineering:
 Performing a grayscale normalization to reduce effect of illumination differences and model converges faster In CNN and ResNet, reshaping to 28*28

-Architecture
+Architecture:
 CNN, ResNet
 convolution layer, pooling, batch normalization, dense layer, dropout

-Hyperparameters
+Hyperparameters:
 RF, KNN, CNN, ResNet
 Gridsearch

-Confusion Matrix
+Confusion Matrix:
 Using confusion matrix to evaluate multi-classification results

-Results Testing
+Results Testing:
 Prediction results of 28000 digits are tested in Kaggle